-- The University recognizes that unavoidable absences may occur because of illness or accident and for this reason provides a sick leave benefit which provides income protection during these situations. - If the cause of absence from work is illness or accident compensable under the Workers' Compensation Act, the Member shall apply for compensation under the provisions of the legislation.
-If the Member applies but does not receive compensation under the provisions of the legislation, the provisions of Article 61.5 apply. - A Member unable to attend to her/his duties because of illness or accident shall advise her/his Program Chair, or equivalent, immediately except where the nature of the injury or illness prevents immediate notification.
+- The Employer recognizes that unavoidable absences may occur because of illness or accident and for this reason provides a sick leave benefit which provides income protection during these situations. - If the cause of absence from work is illness or accident compensable under the Workers' Compensation Act, the Member shall apply for compensation under the provisions of the legislation.
+If the Member applies but does not receive compensation under the provisions of the legislation, the provisions of Article 61.5 apply. - A Member unable to attend to her/his duties because of illness or accident (including mental illness and alcohol and drug addiction) shall advise her/his Program Chair, or equivalent, immediately except where the nature of the injury or illness prevents immediate notification.
 If the absence is for more than five (5) days, the form in 61A shall be completed by a Physician, signed, and returned to the Human Resources Department.
 Upon return to work the Member shall complete the form in Appendix 61B, have it signed by her/his immediate supervisor and forwarded to the Human Resources Department.
 Members should be aware that immediate notification will facilitate the application for Long Term Disability.
-The University may require a medical report prepared by a Physician selected by the University.
+The Employer may require a medical report prepared by a Physician selected by the Employer.
 The decision to make such a request shall reside with the individual in the Human Resources Department responsible for benefits.
-Before a Member on sick leave resumes his or her duties and responsibilities, the University has the right to require a medical report by a Physician that the Member is fit to resume the duties and responsibilities associated with his/her position. - Inquiries regarding sick leave and the documentation required to support sick leave shall be held in strict confidence. - 61.5 Members who are on sick leave are entitled to receive one hundred percent (100%) of their salary for a maximum of sixty (60) calendar days. - During the first sixty (60) calendar days of absence due to illness or accident, benefit coverage and applicable premium payments by the Member and the University will continue. - Should the sick leave period extend beyond sixty (60) calendar days, Members shall apply for benefits under the University's Long Term Disability Plan.
+Before a Member on sick leave resumes his/her duties and responsibilities, the Employer has the right to require a medical report by a Physician that the Member is fit to resume the duties and responsibilities associated with his/her position. - Inquiries regarding sick leave and the documentation required to support sick leave shall be held in strict confidence. - 61.5 Members who are on sick leave are entitled to receive one hundred percent (100%) of their salary for a maximum of sixty (60) calendar days. - During the first sixty (60) calendar days of absence due to illness or accident, benefit coverage and applicable premium payments by the Member and the University will continue. - Should the sick leave period extend beyond sixty (60) calendar days, Members shall apply for benefits under the University's Long Term Disability Plan.

+Article 61A

-Article 61A University of Northern British Columbia (UNBC) - Sick Leave claim
+University of Northern British Columbia (UNBC) - Sick Leave claim

 Patient Authorization:

-NameAddress Date
+NameAddress

 I hereby authorize the release to UNBC of the following information.

 Employee's signature Date

 Attending Physician's Statement:

-Confirm that your patient is suffering from specific diagnosis): n a medically recognized diagnosis (there is no requirement to provide t
+Confirm that your patient is suffering from a me specific diagnosis): edically recognized diagnosis (there is no requirement to provide the

 Treatment Dates

-a) Date of first visit for current condib) Dates of other visits related to thi
+a) Date of first visit for current conditionb) Dates of other visits related to this disa bility

-Treatment Is patient following recommend treatment (Please elaborate if No) NBC of the following information.
-Date g from a medically recognized diagnosis (there is no requirement to provide the condition to this disability
+Treatment Is patient following recommend treatment prog (Please elaborate if No)

 Restrictions

-What are the patient's occupational limits ations?
+What are the patient's occupational limitations

 Prognosis

-a) Prognosis for medical recovery_b) Expected date of return to work
+a) Prognosis for medical recovery b) Expected date of return to work

-Specialty

-Telephone No.
+Telephone No

+Signature 5 .

-Please forward the completed form, mar ked "Personal and Confidential" to the attention of:
+Please forward the completed form, marked "F Personal and Confidential" to the attention of:

-Human Resources 3333 University Way

-Prince George, BC V2N 4Z9
+Human Resources 3333 University Way Prince George, BC V2N 4Z9 Tel.
+(250) 960-5531 Fax.
+(250) 960-5695